ajaykan/equity-derivatives-toolkit/README.md

 Uses 3-day moving average as reference point

-Allows the user to define their percent out-the-money (OTM), used to determine the strike price
+Allows the user to define their percent out-the-money (OTM), used to determine the strike prices

 Tool graphs the price of put option at the corresponding strike price in relation to the days til expiration (DTE) to determine theoretical ROI